← All posts

 The organization is very new.
 It can take several months for a newly approved tax-exempt organization to appear in IRS databases.
 If the organization just received its determination letter, it may not be searchable yet.

 You found the EIN but want to verify it’s legitimate.
-Cross-reference on the IRS TEOS to confirm the organization’s exempt status.
+Cross-reference on IRS TEOS to confirm exempt status.
 If an organization claims to be tax-exempt but doesn’t appear in the IRS database, that’s a red flag.

 What you can do with an EIN